abstratt/cloudfier/README.md

   * A git client
   * Postgres 9

-You You also need a database named "cloudfier" accessible (can create/drop schemas) to a user named "cloudfier" with no password.
+You also need a database named "cloudfier" accessible (can create/drop schemas) to a user named "cloudfier" with no password.

 ### Building